chamini2/sapphire/README.md

     * `sapphire --help`: displays a help menu.

 Tips:
-* Use cabal sandbox for better isolation of the execution environment.
+* Use *cabal sandboxes* for better isolation of the execution environment.